 We quite appreciate that selecting a primary school for your child is one of the most important choices you will make as parents.
 In order to provide you with sufficient opportunity to really get to know us and to decide whether the ethos of our school matches what you want for your child, we hold an extended open evening for parents in addition to providing guided tours of the school during the day.
 The two events provide you with very different insights into our school.

-The guided tours take place during the course of a normal, working day, so that you can see the school in operation.
-You will be able to experience the atmosphere within the school and see the interaction between pupils, and between pupils and staff.
+The guided tours led by the Headteacher, Miss Talbot and Assistant Headteachers, Mrs Stein and Miss Collins, take place during the course of a normal, working day, so that you can see the school in operation.
+You will be able to experience the atmosphere within the school and see the interaction between children, and between children and staff.
 Being in a school during the day provides you with the most important indicator of whether the school is a happy, productive environment and whether it is right for your child.

-The open evening provides you with an extended opportunity to talk to a wide range of the adults who work at our school, and to ask each and every question to which you need an answer.
+The open evening provides you with an extended opportunity to talk to the adults who work at our school, and to ask questions.
 You will be able to come along to the school hall where there will be a large number of displays on various aspects of life at Godinton Primary.
 Members of staff will be on hand to explain the philosophy behind our teaching of various curriculum subjects, and members of the school’s senior management team and governing body will also be available to talk through any questions or issues which you may have.
 Children from our current Year 6 will be present and you will be able to talk to them about life in the school.
-You will also be able to talk to parents whose own children have recently started at our school, to ask them about their experiences and impressions.
 In addition, there will be representatives from the school’s breakfast club and after school club.
 Most importantly you will be able to visit the Reception classes and to talk with the teachers and teaching assistants who work in this year group.

 You can come along at any time during the evening and you are welcome to stay for 10 minutes or for the whole hour and a half.
 The school caterers will provide refreshments during the evening.
 Please feel free to bring your children along should you so wish.